Elleined/kafka-producer/README.md

  - Producer and Publisher are the same. sender of the event or message.
  - Consumer and Subscriber are the same. receiver of the event or message.
  - Event is some action on your application that are triggered like productSave and productDeleted etc... you get the point.
  - Topic, Channel, and Bucket are all the same.
-This is where the messsages/data suppose to go you know, like this is where the message will travel just like the radio frequency where their information is travelling for us to hear it.
+This is where the messsages/data suppose to go.

 # What is event-driven architecture(EDA)
  - In my own understanding based on my research.
 Event driven architecture is used in distributed systems like microservices architecture to effectively distribute the data across different microservices.
 Achieving data consistency, loose coupling, single point of truth, and real time communications.